 Consider these fears that keep people off the dance floor and then focus on our solution to getting over these fears.

 Fear of Feeling Out of Control.
 Many people fail to get started with dance lessons because they are afraid they can’t do it.
 They like to be in control and don’t want to look and feel dumb in front of others.
 It’s not unusual for people to say this and men are especially prone to be fearful about getting started.

 The truth is, you can’t possibly know what you don’t know.
 And the only way to know for sure is to try

 Hate Competition.
 We aren’t asking you to get involved in competitive dance.
 We are suggesting a feel-good activity that can help you reconnect with your honey and make new friends.
 This isn’t about winning trophies.
 It’s about doing something good for yourself because you deserve it!

 Fear of Disappointing Your Partner.
 Communication is key, folks!
-We promises time on the dance floor will bring you closer together.
+We promise time on the dance floor will bring you closer together.
 However, you have to agree to share your feelings, and fears, about the process.
 Work as a team to overcome the fear of failure.
 The dance floor should be a criticism-free zone.
-If you work together, you’ll success together.
+If you work together, you’ll succeed together.

 OK, we promised a solution for these fears.
 Ready?

 JUMP IN WITH BOTH FEET!
 No kidding!
 That’s our advice.
 You won’t know the amazing feeling of waltzing around the dance floor until you do it.
 You won’t be able to imagine how great it will feel to succeed before you try.
 You can’t possibly consider the new friends you’ll meet until you show up.

 So... show up!
 As we say at Arthur Murray, “take a chance and learn to dance!”
 All you have to fear is fear itself!